Prnv-code/First-Excel-Project-Sales-Dashboard-/README.md

 ---

 ## 📂 Project Files
-- `Sales_Dashboard.xlsx` → The main Excel project file with data, charts, and dashboard.
+- <a href = "https://github.com/Prnv-code/First-Excel-Project-Sales-Dashboard-/blob/main/salesdata.csv"> → The main Excel project file with data, charts, and dashboard.</a>
 - `dashboard_preview.png` → Screenshot of the dashboard.

 ---